kwilliamson34/arch-upskill/posts/nextjs.md

 https://nextjs.org/docs/basic-features/pages#static-generation-recommended

+### Server components and client components

+A component transforms into a client component under two primary scenarios:

+1. Explicit Declaration: By adding 'use client' at the beginning of a component, developers explicitly instruct the framework to treat this component as a client-side entity, irrespective of its original context.
+2. Importation into a Client Component: Any component, regardless of being a server component initially, will morph into a client component if it’s imported into another client component.
+This behavior underscores the importance of understanding component dependencies and their execution context.

+Cursor AI helped me out here-- I asked "am i using client vs server optimally for performance?" in a global scope and got actionable suggestions.

 ### Dynamic paths

 We recommend using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.